kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Tech integration/api-touchpoints.md

 - `user-jwt-token`: Users JWT token for authentication.

 ### Path Parameters
-- `tournamentId`: The unique identifier of the tournament for which the leaderboard information is requested.
+- `tournamentUID`: The unique identifier of the tournament for which the leaderboard information is requested.

 ### Response Structure
 The response is a JSON object containing details about the tournament's leaderboard, prize pool, and winners.